carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 Thus, we can interpret from this output that our best tested optimiser is the **root mean square propagation** optimiser, or RMSprop.

-Curious about RMSprop?
-Read more here: [RMSprop in Keras] and [RMSProp, Cornell University].

-For more information on other optimizers available in Keras you can check the [optimizer documentation].

 ### Tune Hyperparameters Example: use brute force to tune **Activation Function**

 In episode 03 we talked briefly about the `relu` activation function passed as an argument to our `Conv2D` hidden layers.